The Hippo Kinesio-Educational Rehabilitation (Hi.KER) Approach

 - Establish therapeutic and operational objectives for each patient individually.

-improving his/her motor and mental disorders.
+improving his/her motor and mental difficulties.

 - Respect the particularities of each patient and allows patients to work calmly and in accordance to his/her potential.